solidusio/.github/.github/ISSUE_TEMPLATE/new_minor_release.md

 ### After-release Chores

 Now that Solidus has been released, we need to cleanup the `main` branch to get ready for the next release.
 As you may have noticed, when the "Release Preparation" PR has been merged, a new PR has been automatically created.
 That PR already contains the code to get our repository clean and ready.

+- [ ] `Post-release chores after having released Solidus vX.Y` merged.

+There's also another PR auto-generated, which takes care of getting the newly created branch ready to accept new contributions and ready for the next patch release.

-- [ ] Post-Release PR Merged!
+- [ ] `Post-creation chores after new vX.Y patch branch` merged.

 ### Steps to do outside the main repository